JvanKatwijk/swradio-8/README.md

 * lsb, used for ssb decoding is the lower sideband, has a width of 2500 Hz

 The input can be written to a file, that file can be processed later on.

+**SDRplay and frequencies **

+The frequency to which the SDRplay oscillator will be set will be the one in the middle of the "large" display.
+Any offset of a selected frequency to this oscillator frequency will be handled in software.

+The SDRplay supports samplerates of 2M and up.
+Therefore, for selecting a frequency below 1 Mhz, the SDRplay oscillator will run on (slightly above) 1 Mhz, and the device handler will use a software oscillator/mixer to tune to the selected frequency.

 The function of each button and slider in the widget(s) is described in the tooltip for that button (slider)